bazurbat/jagen/doc/Manual.md

   causes `libtool` to be install for the host.

 - **build.generator** (`pkg_build_generator`) — If the package build type is
-  'CMake' sets its CMake generator.
+  'cmake' sets its CMake generator.

 - **build.in_source** (`pkg_build_in_source`) — If set to `true`, indicates
   that the package can not be built outside of it's source directory.